Deric-W/vinculum/README.md

 The most important object is the repository, which stores chunks, clients and manifests and is available to a number of clients.
-It is represented by the `Repository` trait, which has implementations defined in the `backends` module.
+It is represented by the `Repository` trait, which is designed to be implemented by you.

 Clients represent individual users which may perform operations on the repository at the same time as other clients, like creating chunks or